 “Success is on the other side of fear,” stated one Massachusetts Conference for Women keynote speaker.
 That resonated, like many tuning forks, a gentle, humming, rhythm in my soul.
-For it is fear that keeps me from blogging; fear that keeps me from writing.
-Is it fear that is preventing you from doing what your heart desires?
+Is it fear that keeps me from blogging?
+Is it Fear that keeps me from writing?
+Does your fear prevent you from doing what your heart desires?

 Below are my top ten reasons I haven’t been blogging and why my novel stopped cold at the two-thirds-complete mark.
 Even more important, are the ways I combat my fear.
 If you have successfully surpassed your fears, please share your experience in the comments.
 I have so much more to learn!